matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 The Adventure of Black Peter
 ```

 ... because Holmes thinks about it a lot, is that when you are doing
 this work you need to consider multiple alternatives.
 One of the
 things that vanishes in implementation, and in a lot of architecture
 diagrams and other kinds of artifacts and documentation, is the
 consideration of alternatives.
 And when you have a theory about a
-crime you need to have your second best theory, and you need to know
+crime, you need to have your second best theory, and you need to know
 why your first best theory is better than your second best theory.

 When you have a plan for software that you are going to build, you